end-of-term/eotarchive/partners.md

 ## Current Partners (EOT 2024)

+## Archive Team
+[Archive Team][archiveteam] is a loose collective of rogue archivists, programmers, and writers dedicated to saving our digital heritage.
+Since 2009, this volunteer driven effort has mobilized quickly to rescue at risk websites from shutdowns and deletions.
+In 2024, Archive Team joined the End of Term Web Archive for the first time, contributing more data to the 2024 crawl than any other partner.

 ### Common Crawl Foundation (CCF)

 Joining as a partner in 2024, the [Common Crawl Foundation][ccf] is a 501(c)(3) non-profit with